dynatrace-wwse/enablement-kubernetes-opentelemetry-openpipeline/docs/4-opentelemetry-logs.md

 # OpenTelemetry Logs
 --8<-- "snippets/send-bizevent/5-opentelemetry-logs.js"

-## OpenTelemetry Logs
-In this lab we'll utilize the OpenTelemetry Collector deployed as a DaemonSet (Node Agent) to collect pod/container logs from a Kubernetes cluster and ship them to Dynatrace.
+In this module we'll utilize the OpenTelemetry Collector deployed as a DaemonSet (Node Agent) to collect pod/container logs from a Kubernetes cluster and ship them to Dynatrace.
 Additionally, we'll deploy the OpenTelemetry Collector as a Deployment (Gateway) to watch Kubernetes Events from the Cluster and ship them to Dynatrace.

 Lab tasks:

 1. Deploy OpenTelemetry Collector as a DaemonSet
 2. Deploy OpenTelemetry Collector as a Deployment
 3. Configure OpenTelemetry Collector service pipeline for log enrichment